huzaifaalmesbah/contributors-gallery/readme.txt

 Features:

 * Display contributors for any WordPress version
+* Interactive version selector (enabled by default)
 * Separate sections for noteworthy and core contributors
 * Beautiful avatar display for noteworthy contributors
 * Links to WordPress.org profiles
 * Responsive design that works on all devices
-* Easy to use shortcode system
+* Easy to use shortcode system with customizable options
-* Clean and modern design
+* Clean and modern design with smooth transitions
-* Lightweight and fast
+* Lightweight and fast with built-in caching
+* AJAX-powered version switching without page reload

 = Usage =

-Simple use the shortcode:
+To display contributors from the latest WordPress version, use the shortcode:
 `[wpcg_contributors]`

 To display contributors for a specific version:
 `[wpcg_contributors version="6.4"]`

+To control the version selector visibility (enabled by default):
+`[wpcg_contributors switcher="true"]` or `[wpcg_contributors switcher="false"]`

+Combine attributes:
+`[wpcg_contributors version="6.4" switcher="true"]`

 == Installation ==